What You Need to Know About Patch Testing

-What you need to know about patch testing before reopening
+What you need to know about patch testing

 Insurers also require the treatment or service to be carried out in accordance with a hairdresser’s training and manufacturer’s instructions.
-This means that even if the policy wording doesn’t require a patch test for the treatment or service but you were taught that one is required then you should carry one out.
-Likewise, if the manufacturer instructions require you to carry out a patch test you should always follow these and carry one out to ensure you stay fully protected.
+This means that even if the policy wording doesn’t require a patch test for the treatment or service but you were taught that one is required, you should carry one out.

 Can you send out a patch test in the post?

-As you have been fully trained in the treatment or service as well as the patch test process, so under your insurance policy it may be your responsibility to carry out the patch test yourself.
-You are then able to confirm that firstly the patch test has actually been carried out, that it has been carried out and the substance applied correctly and that you can see the results for yourself.
+As you have been fully trained in the treatment, service and patch test process, your policy may require you to carry out the patch test yourself.
+You are then able to confirm that the patch test has actually been carried out and the substance was applied correctly.
 This is also the same for waivers or disclaimers.

-In some cases even the patch test can cause an injury that could lead to a client making a claim against you.
+In some cases, even the patch test can cause an injury that could lead to a client making a claim against you.
 A salon provided their client with a patch test prior to an eyebrow tint and the client suffered swelling and redness which led to a claim being made against the salon.
 It was successfully demonstrated that the point of a patch test is to check for reactions before going on to perform the treatment, and the salon owner had not been negligent.
-The customer therefore had no valid claim against the salon owner.
+The customer, therefore, had no valid claim against the salon owner.

-Any claim, whether successful or not, can incur stress and legal costs to defend against, which is why you should have a robust insurance policy in place to protect you.
+Any claim, whether successful or not, can incur stress and legal costs to defend against, which is why you should have a robust insurance policy in place to protect you.”

 HJ Direct provide insurance policies covering public, products and treatment liability for as little as £37.50 per year to give you peace of mind.
 Why not call our friendly and knowledgeable team on 0345 340 3550 for a quote today.